 Have you ever been told that you have any eye diseases?

-One of the things that LASIK consults focus on is the detection of eye diseases that you may not even be aware that you have.
+One of the things that LASIK consults focus on is the detection of eye diseases a candidate for LASIK you may not even be aware that they have.
 The one that we focus most heavily on is Keratoconus.
 Our testing is focused on making sure that you don’t have keratoconus or a predisposition to developing keratoconus (this is referred to as forme fruste keratoconus.)
 People with Forme Fruste Keratoconus should not undergo LASIK eye surgery because it can lead to a condition called corneal ectasia.

 The above video gives more information on the disease Keratoconus.

 Subtle abnormalities of the eye can be detected by one of our advanced diagnostic devices.
-We actually use 2 different corneal topographic devices at Las Vegas Eye Institute for this purpose.
+We actually use 2 different corneal topographic devices on every LASIK candidate at Las Vegas Eye Institute for this purpose.
 The first is the infrared topography built into the iDesign 2.0 platform.
 Although you can’t see them, hundreds of infrared lights are reflected off of your cornea and create a precise map of your eye.
 This map is later used during your LASIK treatment to improve its accuracy but we also use this data to evaluate the shape of your eye for any subtle disease.
-Next, we use the Cassini topographer to which uses 679 multicolored LEDs to create a GPS like map of your corneal shape.
+Next, we use the Cassini topographer which uses 679 multicolored LEDs to create a GPS-like map of your corneal shape.
 This gives us incredible corneal detail to detect even the subtlest of disease.

-Starting in November of 2019 we are excited to be adding epithelial thickness mapping with the Zeiss Cirrus 6000 OCT.
-Optical Coherence Tomography (OCT) is amazing Laser technology that scans your eye at 100,000 times per second to create a detailed map of your cornea.
-We have been using OCT technology for years at Las Vegas Eye Institute for corneal analysis prior to LASIK but we are proud to add detailed analysis of the corneal epithelium (the 50 micron surface layer of the eye).
-Studies have shown that subtle findings of early Keratoconus can be masked by our epithelium but with this technology we now have the capability to spot them wear other devices would have missed them.
-We are proud to be on the cutting edge at Las Vegas Eye Institute, all of this technology comes at a cost, but we are confident that you will agree that your vision is priceless.
+Starting in November of 2019 Dr. Swanic became the first eye doctor in Las Vegas to utilize the epithelial thickness mapping feature on the Zeiss Cirrus 6000 OCT.
+Optical Coherence Tomography (OCT) is an amazing Laser technology that scans your eye at 100,000 times per second to create a detailed map of your cornea.
+We have been using OCT technology for years at Las Vegas Eye Institute for corneal analysis prior to LASIK but we are proud to add detailed analysis of the corneal epithelium (the 50-micron surface layer of the eye).
+Studies have shown that subtle findings of early Keratoconus can be masked by our epithelium but with this technology, we now have the capability to spot them where other devices would have missed them.
+We are proud to be on the cutting edge of LASIK surgery at Las Vegas Eye Institute, all of this technology comes at a cost, but we are confident that you will agree that your vision is priceless.

-Have you been told that you have dry eye?
+Have you been told that you have dry eyes?
 Do you have trouble wearing contact lenses?

-Contacts can be rough on the eyes, especially in the dry Las Vegas heat.
+Contact lenses can be rough on the eyes, especially in the dry Las Vegas heat.
 The good news is that even if your contacts bother your eyes this often does not mean that you have dry eye that would prevent you from undergoing LASIK or PRK.
 Dr. Swanic used to have extreme difficulty wearing contacts.
-In fact, he only wore glasses for the two years leading up to his PRK procedure because his eyes would turn very red after just two hours of contact lens wear.
-Fortunately, his eyes were carefully evaluated for signs of dryness (none were found) and the decision was made to proceed with PRK.
+In fact, he only wore glasses for the two years leading up to his PRK (photorefractive keratectomy is nearly identical eye surgery to LASIK) because his eyes would turn very red after just two hours of contact lens wear.
+Fortunately, his eye care provider carefully evaluated him for signs of dryness (none were found), and the decision was made to proceed with PRK to improve his vision.

 People with severe dry eye should not undergo LASIK as this is likely to make their dryness worse, maybe not permanently, but possibly for several months to a year.
 At Las Vegas Eye Institute all LASIK patients are evaluated for dryness preoperatively.
-If signs of dryness are found we will attempt to address them preoperatively.
-If we cannot get them under control adequate control then we will regretfully recommend avoiding Laser vision correction.
-For patients over the age of 40 they may still be a good candidate for Refractive Lens Exchange which is discussed elsewhere on our website.
+If signs of dryness are found we will attempt to address them well ahead of your vision correction procedure.
+If we cannot get them under control adequate control then we will regretfully recommend avoiding Laser vision correction as a means to improve your vision.
+However, for patients over the age of 40 they may still be a good candidate for Refractive Lens Exchange which is discussed elsewhere on our website.

 We have lots of great information on our website covering LASIK, Cataract Surgery, and other treatment options on our website, but truly the best way to get your Laser vision correction questions answered is to come in for a complimentary LASIK screening exam.